epfl-ada/ada-2024-project-5pack/data_story/index.md

 By selecting the top 200 articles, we balance between capturing the most influential hubs and maintaining a manageable set.
 Including too many articles would dilute the concept of "hub" and reduce the navigation strategy's precision.

-Moreover, examining the top 5 hubs—United States, Europe, United Kingdom, England, and Africa—reveals that they are broad, general-knowledge topics that naturally act as checkpoints for navigation.
+Moreover, examining the top 5 hubs **—United States, Europe, United Kingdom, England, and Africa—** reveals that they are broad, general-knowledge topics that naturally act as checkpoints for navigation.
 Beyond these, the PageRank scores drop significantly (from 0.032 for United States to 0.0093 for Africa).
 This supports the 200-article cutoff as an optimal choice.

+To quantify the extent to which players rely on hubs in their navigation paths, we define the **Hub Usage Ratio (HUR)** as follows:

+$$
+\text{Hub Usage Ratio (HUR)} = \frac{\text{Number of Hub Articles in the Path}}{\text{Total Number of Articles in the Path}}
+$$

+Where:
+- **Hub Articles**: Articles in the top 200 by PageRank.
+- **Path**: The sequence of articles visited by the player during navigation.

+This metric allows us to evaluate the degree to which players utilize hubs in their navigation.
+For example:
+- A **HUR of 1.0** indicates that the player's path consists entirely of hub articles.
+- A **HUR of 0.0** indicates that no hub articles were used in the path.

 ### Semantic navigation strategy